-Consider each of the values you identified and how they show up in your life (like I did with my value of generosity).
+Consider each of your values, thinking through how they show up in your life, like I did with my value of generosity.
 Use the space below to write your reflections.

 Value #1 (write it here):

 What does this value mean to you?